Header Content Region

 The Mobile Ground Control Station is a completely autonomous flight operations van with its own 100 KW generator, air conditioning and heating system.
 The M-GCS has three pilot stations and three sensor stations with conference and observation areas.
 Internet service is provided via satellite dish and aircraft telemetry and control are linked via auto-tracking antennas.
 Voice communications are provided between ground based and airborne observers as well as FAA personnel and local airport authorities via UHF and VHF radios.

-The Hummingbird II™ is the company's newest Hybrid VTOL product providing flight duration in excess of 4 hours and a payload capacity of 15 pounds.
-In addition, the aircraft has four hard points for client payloads with the ability to remotely deploy or retain the payloads depending on mission requirements.
-Up to 750 watts of DC power are also available for client payloads.
-Two additional models, the Hummingbird I™ with a flight duration of 2+ hours and a 5 pound payload and the Hummingbird III™ with a flight duration of 6+ hours and payload capacity in excess of 35 pounds will be available in early 2014.
+The Hummingbird is the company's newest Hybrid VTOL product providing flight duration in excess of 6 hours and a payload capacity in excess of 20 pounds.
+In addition, the aircraft has six hard points for client payloads with the ability to remotely deploy or retain the payloads depending on mission requirements.
+Up to 500 watts of 5, 12 and 48 VDC power are also available for client payloads.

-Following discussions with clients, prospects and aerospace consultants, the three major issues facing today's battery powered VTOL UAS technology is: 1) limited flight duration, 2) limited payload capacity and 3) the absence of deployable payload components.
-To address these key issues, Reference Technologies has spent the past 18 months designing an innovative solution to address the current limited flight duration of battery powered micro-UAS air frames while increasing payload capacity and the ability to deploy mission specific payloads.
+Continuing our discussions through 2015 with clients, prospects and aerospace consultants, the three major issues continuing to face today's VTOL UAV platforms are: 1) limited flight duration, 2) limited payload capacity and 3) the absence of deployable payload components.
+To address these key issues, Reference Technologies has spent the past 4 years designing an innovative solution to address the current limited flight duration of battery and hybrid powered VTOL UAS air frames while increasing payload capacity and incorporating the ability to deploy mission specific payloads.